Josh-Joseph/agential-software-components/README.md

 The purpose of this repo is to experiment with the idea of "agential software components" using off-the-shelf LLMs.
 The main idea is to embed a software component (for simplicity, let's just say to begin with, a function) with a sense of motivation/agency through instructions it was given.
 Rather than thinking of a function as a static input-out type of thing, we can think of it as a dynamic thing that is constantly trying to achieve a goal.
 All of this is deeply inspired by papers, books, and talks by [Michael Levin](https://as.tufts.edu/biology/people/faculty/michael-levin) and [Michael Tomasello](https://www.amazon.com/Evolution-Agency-Behavioral-Organization-Lizards/dp/0262047004).

+Before we go farther - a first question though is why LLMs?
+What is it about LLMs that make building agential software components better/easier/more likely to work?

 There are three advantages here:
 - It's often much easier to write a few sentences describing what the function should do rather than writing the function itself
 - It may be able to handle input much more flexibly than a software function (e.g., easily support the input of `2` and `two`)